How dangerous is sport-related concussion?

 “They wouldn’t have done that a decade ago,” says Dr David Hughes, Chief Medical Officer at the Australian Institute of Sport (AIS) and co-author of a new CPD learning module on concussion in sport.
-“That they pulled a key player off the ground in such an important match shows just how seriously the football codes are taking the issue of concussion.”
+“That they pulled a key player off in such an important match shows just how seriously the football codes are taking the issue of concussion.”

 Dr Hughes says there’s been an enormous cultural shift in how sport-related concussion is approached over the past few years.